Hgy1014/scAGDE/README.md

 + Linux: Ubuntu 18.04

 ### Python Dependencies
-`scMGCA` mainly depends on the Python scientific stack.
+`scAGDE` mainly depends on the Python scientific stack.
 ```
 numpy
 scipy
-tensorflow
+torch
 scikit-learn
 pandas
 scanpy
 anndata
 ```
-For specific setting, please see <a href="https://github.com/Philyzh8/scMGCA/blob/master/requirements.txt">requirement</a>.
+For specific setting, please see <a href="requirements.txt">requirements.text</a>.
+### R Dependencies
+We need your environment to have R and `mclust` package installed.
 # Installation Guide:

-### Install from PyPi
+You can create an environment to run scAGDE without any problems by following the code below:
 ```
-$ conda create -n scMGCA_env python=3.6.8
+conda create -n scagde python=3.9.13
-$ conda activate scMGCA_env
+conda activate scagde
+pip install torch==2.0.1
+pip install numpy==1.23.5
+pip install rpy2==3.5.13
+pip install scanpy==1.9.3
-$ pip install -r requirements.txt
+pip install matplotlib==3.5.0
+conda install r-mclust
-$ pip install scMGCA
+pip install scAGDE
 ```

 # Usage
-`scMGCA` is a deep graph embedding learning method for single-cell clustering, which can be used to:
-+ Single-cell data clustering.
-The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo.py">demo.py</a>.
-+ Correct the batch effect of data from different scRNA-seq protocols.
-The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo_batch.py">demo_batch.py</a>.
-+ Analysis of the mouse brain data with 1.3 million cells.
-The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo_scale.py">demo_scale.py</a>.
-+ Provide an automatic hyperparameter search algorithm.
-The example can be seen in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/demo_para.py">demo_para.py</a>.

-We give users some suggestions for running in the <a href="https://github.com/Philyzh8/scMGCA/blob/master/tutorial/tutorial.md">tutorial.md</a>.
+We give users some suggestions for running scAGDE in the <a href="https://github.com/Hao1014/scAGDE/blob/master/demo.ipynb">demo.ipynb</a>.

 # Data Availability

-The real data sets we used can be download in <a href="https://doi.org/10.5281/zenodo.7475687">data</a>.
+The simulated and realistic datasets we used in our study can be download in <a href="https://doi.org/10.5281/zenodo.11609252">data</a>.

 # License